trishateh/myDAO/BaconDAO/README.md

-# This is BaconDAO
+# This is BaconDAO 🥓

-A community of bacon lovers that receive $BACON whenever they interact w/ the community and talk about Bacon.
+A community of bacon lovers that receive $BACON whenever they interact with the community and talk about Bacon.

 Check it out at this link:
 https://buildspace-dao-starter.trishateh.repl.co/